 Promised Land immerses you in the stories of the Bible where they happened as author and leader of the Daily Audio Bible, Brian Hardin, takes you from the wilderness to the Galilee and out onto the coastal plain before entering the most holy city in the world . . .
 Jerusalem.
 The history and geography of the Bible will come alive as the Scriptures unfold before your eyes.
 Drink in the land of the Bible as the places only visited in your imagination become crystal clear.
 To get any closer, you’d need to be there!”

 This excellent DVD features more than 50 hours of interviews with 20 top Christian scholars from around the world, such as Dr. Darrell Bock, Dr. Simon Gibson, Dr. Gary Habermas, Dr. Jodi Magness, Dr. Stephen Pfann, Dr. Ben Witherington III and N.T.
 Wright.
 Its primary goal is to offer a historically sound rebuttal to James Cameron and Simon Jacobovici’s sensational claim to have discovered the lost tomb of Jesus.
-This video is highly recommended and can be found by clicking here.
+This video is highly recommended.

 Jesus of Nazareth.
 382 min.
 Santa Monica: Artisan Home Entertainment, 2000.